Ten Opportunities to Know God

 February 12 - Nº 43 Exodus 7:14 – 10:29

 Have you ever refused to do something you knew God wanted you to do?
 Or have you done something you knew He did not want you to do?
-Stubbornness has consequences—not only in our lives, but also in the lives of others.
+Stubbornness has huge consequences—as Pharaoh found out.
+It not only affects our own lives, but also the lives of others around us.